Jammer Mitigation in Absorptive RIS-Assisted Uplink NOMA: Introduction

 Recently, the use of RIS has emerged as a unique technology for improving both the spectral and energy efficiency of wireless networks.
 An RIS consists of an array of elements whose reflective properties can be individually controlled, enabling some degree of control of the wireless propagation environment.
 In wireless communications, RIS can be easily deployed on various outdoor and indoor structures, including walls, vehicle windows, advertising billboards, etc., due to their use of small, low-cost, and lightweight elements \cite{b5}.
 RIS can provide additional channel paths to construct stronger combined channels with significant differences in strength \cite{b6}.

 In contrast to active amplify-and-forward relays that usually operate in half-duplex mode, the RIS functions in full-duplex mode and only reflects the received signals as a passive array, without the expenditure of any radio-frequency energy, which enables spectrum-efficient and cost-effective communications \cite{b7}, \cite{b8}, \cite{b9}.
 An RIS can increase the strength of received signals through beamforming gain and constructive interference, eliminate interfering signals through destructive interference or null-steering, and provide virtual line-of-sight paths to overcome blockages.
-For single-antenna NOMA systems in the presence of a jammer, an RIS can provide a large number of spatial DoFs that allow the network to cancel the jamming signal, essentially creating a null channel from the jammer to either the single-antenna BS or single-antenna users.
-This is a key capability that will be studied in this paper.
+For single-antenna NOMA systems in the presence of a jammer, an RIS has the potential to provide a large number of spatial DoFs that could allow the network to cancel the jamming signal, essentially creating a null channel from the jammer to either the single-antenna BS or single-antenna users.
+This is the key RIS capability that will be studied in this paper in the context of jamming mitigation in uplink NOMA.

 In a conventional RIS implementation, it is the phase shift of the reflection coefficient of each element that is adjusted in order to achieve the desired effect on the wireless channels.
-More recently, researchers have also studied RIS architectures where both the phase shift and the attenuation or absorption of the reflection coefficient of each element can be individually controlled, referred to as absorptive RIS (A-RIS) \cite{b10}.
+More recently, researchers have also studied RIS architectures where both the phase shift and the attenuation or absorption of the reflection coefficient of each element can be controlled individually, referred to as absorptive RIS (A-RIS) \cite{b10}.
 In this latter case, the energy absorbed by the A-RIS can be refracted to directions on the other side of the surface \cite{b11}, \cite{b12} sampled using an active RF receiver for channel estimation or sensing \cite{b13}, \cite{b14},\cite{b15} or simply dissipated.
 In \cite{b16}, the interference mitigation problem using A-RIS in two spectrum sharing scenarios is investigated: under spectral coexistence of radar and communication systems, and spectrum sharing in device-to-device (D2D) communications.
 The results show that A-RIS significantly outperforms non-absorptive RIS for interference suppression scenarios.
-Similarly, the interference cancellation ability of A-RIS was exploited to support joint D2D and cellular communications in\cite{b17}.
+Similarly, the interference cancellation ability of A-RIS was exploited to support joint D2D and cellular communications in \cite{b17}.